iterative/dvc.org/static/docs/commands-reference/status.md

 - `-h`, `--help` - prints the usage/help message, and exit.

 - `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if Pipelines are up to date, otherwise 1.
+Exit with 0 if data and pipelines are up to date, otherwise 1.

 - `-v`, `--verbose` - displays detailed tracing information.